TheRealAnonymous008/quartz/content/details/creativity/design/DOET/Human Error -- No, Bad Design.md

 	* **Knowledge based** mistakes involve a misdiagnosis due to erroneous or incomplete knowledge.
 		* This arises from *faulty conceptual models*
 		* It also arises in novel situations such that no skills or rules cover them.
-Thus, a new procedure must be devised via problem solving.
+Thus, a new procedure must be devised via [[Problem Solving]].
 		* *The design implication is to introduce to correct conceptual models, and to allow knowledge to be easily searched*.

 	* **Memory lapse mistakes** take place when there is forgetting at the stages of goals,  plans or evaluation.